 When it became clear that it was the chimney stack causing the smell, "checks showed that the carbon filter had melted in places".2 This allowed potentially harmful gases to escape into the atmosphere and at the same time put the health of the Māpua community at risk.

 The Parliamentary Commissioner's report indicated that the problems with the ground water "arose from the use of certain reagents during the remediation process, namely copper sulphate, diammonium phosphate and urea."3 As well as these toxic chemicals there was also seepage from the site where the contractors had dug wells to monitor the ground water.
 Exposure from these chemicals and toxins in the air has been known to cause birth defects and cancer, as well as many other diseases.

 The residents' response to these unpleasant things was that they believed that the environment they were living in was causing them to become ill.
 Some residents living close to the site said "it's no coincidence the streaming eyes, runny noses, bleeding noses, sore throats, persistent coughs, high blood pressure and headaches they've experienced all started when the experimental clean up began"4.

-It was also completely removed at one point in an attempt to make the system less noisy and another time the main contractor tried to fix the filter with chicken wire after it "started losing its integrity"6.
-All this has compromised the health and well being of the community.
+The filter was also completely removed at one point in an attempt to make the system less noisy and another time the main contractor tried to fix the filter with chicken wire after it "started losing its integrity"6.
+All this compromised the health and well being of the community.

-Another foolish judgement made at the site was when they demolished the old buildings.
-These buildings, known to have asbestos in their construction, were just pulled down showering local properties in thick dust, which would definitely have been bad for the health of those living in those houses.
+Another potentially foolish judgement made at the site was when they demolished the old buildings.
+These buildings, known to have asbestos in their construction, were just pulled down showering local properties in thick dust.
 It is well known and documented that inhaling asbestos dust causes serious lung damage and respiratory diseases such as asbestosis.